hbenchik/Collection-Builder/pages/about.md

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!